The MF Life

-The MF Life is the second studio album by Canadian recording artist Melanie Fiona, released March 20, 2012, on SRC Records and Universal Republic Records.
+The MF Life is the second studio album by Canadian recording artist Melanie Fiona, released March 20, 2012, on Street Records Corporation, Title 9 Productions and Universal Republic Records.
 Production was handled by several record producers, including No I.D., Salaam Remi, Andrea Martin, Rico Love, Los Da Mystro and T-Pain, among others.
 Its music expands on the traditional R&B influences of Fiona's 2009 debut album, The Bridge, and its songs deal with themes of aggrievement, longing, and romantic triumph.

 The album debuted at number seven on the Billboard 200, selling 34,000 copies in its first week.
 It produced three singles, including the R&B hit "4 AM".
 Upon its release, The MF Life received generally positive reviews from music critics, who commended its production, songwriting and Fiona's vocals.
 Fiona promoted it with a national tour throughout March 2012.
 As of May 2012, the album has sold 69,500 copies in the United States.